Most people underestimate gear pumps.

 Selection Mistakes Buyers Commonly Make

-- Fluid viscosity range during operation
+- Fluid viscosity range during cold and hot operation

-- Temperature variation
+- Temperature variation during start-up and normal running

-- Contamination level
+- Contamination level and filtration discipline

-- Duty cycle and continuous run hours
+- Duty cycle and continuous running hours

 Comparison with Other Pump Types